Danielle Wood (economist)

-Danielle Wood is an Australian economist who is as of August 2025 chair of the Productivity Commission.
+Danielle Wood (born 1979 or 1980) is an Australian economist who is as of August 2025 chair of the Productivity Commission.
 She commenced as chair in November 2023, and is the first woman to hold the role.
 Before her time as commission chair, she was CEO of the Grattan Institute from 2020 to 2023.

 Early life and education

 Danielle Wood grew up in the Adelaide Hills, the daughter of Rae and Simon Wood.

 She attended Walford Anglican School for Girls in Hyde Park, Adelaide.
 Walford, however, did not offer economics as a year 12 subject, so she took economics classes at Eynesbury Senior College.
 She then studied at the University of Adelaide, graduating with a Bachelor of Economics with honours in 2001, before attaining master's degrees in both economics and competition law from the University of Melbourne.